hsinyuan-huang/hsinyuan-huang.github.io/about/index.md

 layout: page
 title: About
 tags: [about]
-date: 2018-10-01
+date: 2019-05-19
 comments: false
 ---

 I am Hsin-Yuan Huang (黃信元), a Ph.D. student at California Institute of Technology (Caltech).
-During undergraduate, I studied extensively in computer science and physics; with previous research experiences in Machine Comprehension (at <a href="https://allenai.org/" target="_blank">Allen Institute of AI</a> and <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-ai/" target="_blank">Microsoft Research AI</a>), Optimization, and Statistical Machine Learning (with <a href="https://www.csie.ntu.edu.tw/~cjlin/" target="_blank">Prof. Chih-Jen Lin</a>).
+During undergraduate, I studied computer science and physics; with previous research experiences in deep learning (at <a href="https://allenai.org/" target="_blank">Allen Institute of AI</a> and <a href="https://www.microsoft.com/en-us/research/lab/microsoft-research-ai/" target="_blank">Microsoft Research AI</a>), optimization, and statistical machine learning (with <a href="https://scholar.google.com/citations?user=SLMkts8AAAAJ&hl=en" target="_blank">Prof. Chih-Jen Lin</a>).

 ## My Research Interest:

-I am interested in the outer product of physics and AI.
-Things orbiting in my mind include:
+I am mainly interested in the interplay between quantum physics and information science (complexity theory, information theory, machine learning).
-* How AI can help quantum technology and fundamental physics research?
+Some of the problems I like to think about includes:
+* What are some exotic properties of quantum systems through the lens of quantum information?
+* What is the power of quantum over classical computational processing?
 * What are some near-term applications of <a href="https://arxiv.org/abs/1801.00862" target="_blank">NISQ technology</a>?
-* What kind of new machine learning paradigm could emerge on quantum computers?
+* How can machine learning help quantum technology and fundamental physics research?

-Note that it is still unclear whether AI would help quantum much and whether NISQ technology would be hugely useful.
-It is likely that they will be limited until we have a fully-functional fault-tolerant quantum computer, which is still years (or decades) away.
-However, I have always enjoyed in thinking about physics, and I believe these are important questions worth exploring in the long-term.
+Even though I used to work on topics in machine learning that can have immediate applications, I think these are important questions that would gradually revolutionize our society.
 See <a href="https://momohuang.github.io/PhD_Decision/" target="_blank">this post</a>.

 <figure class="half">
 	<img src="{{base.url}}/assets/img/me-1.jpg" class="img-disappear">